Clawest

 According to user feedback, I confirmed 4 major pain points reported by 4 of the 5 participants, which indicated that the flow's first iteration provided a fairly successful experience, but can still be improved.

-This issue could prevent customers from making an informed purchase before proceeding to checkout, potentially lowering conversion rates.
+This issue could delay customers from accessing the full-details page to learn more about the product's water-filtering features, specifications, and reviews from verified customers before proceeding to checkout, potentially lowering conversion rates.

 This user disliked the listing's layout because it required him to spend more time scrolling to find the correct item to complete the task.